Explain The Relationship Between A Subculture And A Dominant Culture

 Subcultures and Dominant Cultures: A Dynamic Interplay

 When a group of people shares distinctive styles, beliefs, or practices that set them apart from the wider society, they form a subculture.
-So at the same time, the broader society—its laws, media, economy, and prevailing values—constitutes the dominant culture.
+And at the same time, the broader society—its laws, media, economy, and prevailing values—constitutes the dominant culture.
 Understanding how these two layers interact reveals why subcultures persist, evolve, or fade, and why dominant cultures remain resilient yet ever‑shifting.

 What Is a Subculture?